PetLabCo Logo

 One of the most dangerous ingredients in human toothpaste for dogs is xylitol, a common artificial sweetener.
 Xylitol, also known as birch sugar, is safe for humans but can cause life-threatening conditions in dogs, such as hypoglycemia (low blood sugar), seizures, and liver failure.
 Even small amounts can be toxic, so it’s crucial to avoid using any product containing xylitol on your dog.

 While fluoride helps strengthen human teeth, it can be harmful to dogs.
 Fluoride is a naturally occurring mineral that strengthens enamel (the protective layer on the teeth) and prevents cavities.
-However, it’s deemed safe to use in human beings but not in our four-legged friends.
+Fluoride is deemed safe to use in human toothpaste but it is not a safe ingredient in toothpaste for dogs.

 Dogs don’t spit out toothpaste like humans do, which means they swallow everything during brushing.
 Ingesting too much fluoride can lead to gastrointestinal issues, such as vomiting, diarrhea, and more severe symptoms like muscle tremors or seizures in extreme cases.